855 Mountain Meadows Dr., Ashland, Oregon 97520

 A Variety of Home Styles, Plenty of Social Activities and Inspiring Views are Highlights of Mountain Meadows, an Established 55+ Community in Picturesque, Theatrical Ashland, Oregon

 The owner-owned, 55+ community of Mountain Meadows is in Pretty Ashland, Oregon and has been in business since 1996.
-Inspired by Madeline Hill, a former regional manager of the state senior services division, the community stretches across 27 acres dotted with trees and flowering vegetation.
+Inspired by Madeline Hill, a former regional manager of the state senior services division, the community stretches across 27 beautiful acres dotted with trees, flowering vegetation and park benches.

-The community contains 65 houses and 161 condominiums.
-The 100+ floor plans range from modest 1,000 square foot condos to roomy craftsman-style bungalows.
-Most have hillside or creekside views, a garage or a parking space, a covered porch or a balcony.
+The community contains 65 houses, which feature Craftman-style architecture, and 161 condominiums.
+Floor plans range from about 735 square to about 1,400 square feet.
+Most properties have hillside or creekside views, a garage or a parking space, a covered porch or a balcony.

-Prices start in the mid-$200,000s.
+Prices start in the low-$200,000s, although most homes sell in higher ranges.
 Please verify this with a Realtor as prices are bound to change.
 Rentals are also available.